 - Education history from your time at Bath Spa University and from other institutions you have attended

-- Information about your time at the University (e.g. clubs and societies, prizes, scholarships, halls of residence)
+- Information about your time at the University (for example, clubs and societies, prizes, scholarships, halls of residence)

 - Relationships to other stakeholders (family, alumni, academic contacts)